ikatyang/dts-jest/README.md

 ## Writing Tests

-The test cases must start with a comment `@dts-jest`, and the second line should be an expression that you want to test its type or value.
+The test cases must start with a comment `@dts-jest`, and the next line should be an expression that you want to test its type or value.

 (./dts-jest/example.ts)